 (Note: historians often use assumed names when they travel to the past.)

-Eileen O’Reilly (real name Merope Ward) is actually part way through her assignment, and had returned to learn to drive a 1940’s car.
+Eileen O’Reilly (real name Merope Ward) is actually partway through her assignment, and had returned to 2060 to learn to drive a 1940’s car.
 Her assignment is to work as a maid in a manor house in Backbury, Warwickshire, in order to observe the children evacuated from London.